Image source: Telegraph

 Liberty has always collaborated with brilliant people to create even more brilliant designs.
 Most famously they took on William Morris, whose name is now interwoven with Liberty’s history.
 One of the most famous prints to come from this collaboration was Strawberry Thief.
-This print was designed in 1883 by Morris, part of a large group of designs which feature animals and flowers, both popular motifs in the Arts and Crafts Movement which Morris was heavily involved with.
+This print was designed in 1883 by Morris, part of a large group of designs which feature animals and flowers, both popular motifs in the Arts and Crafts Movement which Morris helped inspire.

 Make sure to browse the freshly updated Liberty fabrics collection!